pforkus/pforkus.github.io/index.md

 ---

 ## Code Review

-Prior to implementing any enhancements on the mobile inventory tracking application, I thoroughly reviewed the code to identify vulnerabilities, logical issues, and bad design practices to ensure that enhancements are built on a solid foundation.
-If you are interested in my observations and thought process throughout, you can watch along [here](https://www.youtube.com/watch?v=7f9-uHa4kbs).
+<p>Prior to implementing any enhancements on the mobile inventory tracking application, I thoroughly reviewed the code to identify vulnerabilities, logical issues, and bad design practices to ensure that enhancements are built on a solid foundation.
+If you are interested in my observations and thought process throughout, you can watch along [here](https://www.youtube.com/watch?v=7f9-uHa4kbs). </p>

 ---